wp-plugins/dynamic-featured-image/readme.txt

 3. Add new featured image box.

 == Changelog ==
+= 2.0.0 =
+* Now with various helper functions.
+* Helpers to retrieve alt, title and caption of each featured image.
+* Added support for remote url.
+* WordPress 3.7 compatible.
+* Primarily focused on theme developers.

 = 1.1.5 =
 * Fixed PHP Notice issues in strict debugging mode (Issue #4 in GitHub, Thanks to @Micky Hulse).
 * Added post id in media upload box.